maboiteaspam/StreamObjectTransform/README.md

     ->pipe(function($chunk){
         var_dump("not duplexed $chunk");
         $stream->push($chunk); // push the chunk to the conneccted pipes.
-        // sometimes itis interesting to not push the chunk.
+        // sometimes it is interesting to not push the chunk.
     })

     // write a data or an objeect to stream